Tabdhsan/dance-poc/productionize-docs/epics-and-stories.md

 - [ ] A new Vite + React (TypeScript) project is created with strict TypeScript configuration
 - [ ] A new Supabase project is created on the cloud platform with proper environment separation
 - [ ] All core dependencies are installed with specific versions: supabase-js@^2.39.0, @tanstack/react-router@^1.45.0, @tanstack/react-query@^5.45.0, tailwindcss@^3.4.0, shadcn-ui@latest, lucide-react@^0.400.0, react-hook-form@^7.52.0, dayjs@^1.11.0, sonner@^1.5.0
-- [ ] Add additional dependencies: zod for validation, react-dropzone for file uploads, @supabase/storage-js for file management
+- [ ] Add additional dependencies: zod for validation
 - [ ] Tailwind CSS is configured with custom design tokens and shadcn-ui is initialized
 - [ ] A basic TanStack Router instance is created with proper error boundaries and loading states
-- [ ] Environment variables are properly configured for development, staging, and production
-- [ ] Sentry is configured with proper error boundaries and performance monitoring
-- [ ] ESLint, Prettier, and pre-commit hooks are configured for code quality

 #### Story: AUTH-02 - Authentication Infrastructure & Error Handling